ryan95f/yamlator/docs/schema_components.md

     - role/editor
 ```

-With the following rule in a schema block:
+Then the rule within a schema block:

 ```text
 schema {